robertkern/vue-material/README.md

-# VueJS Material Design Components
+# Material Design Components for Vue

-`vue-mdc` is a work-in-progress to add VueJS binding to the [material-components-web](https://github.com/material-components/material-components-web) library.
+`vue-material-components` is very much a work-in-progress implementation of the  [material-components-web](https://github.com/material-components/material-components-web) library as Vue components.

+> Please don't expect this to work for you just yet :-)

 # Demo

-To try out the simple demo, do the following:
+To try out the demo, do the following:

 ```
-$ cd vue-mdc
+$ cd vue-material-components
 $ npm install -g lerna # Skip this if lerna is already installed
 $ npm install
 $ lerna bootstrap
-$ cd demos/simple-demo
+$ cd demos/demo
 $ npm run dev
 ```